QRL 2.0

 Migration Contract

-A smart contract on QRL 2.0 mainnet contains all balance data from the snapshot
+A smart contract on QRL 2.0 mainnet holds the snapshot balance data

 User-Initiated Claim